 10. Enjoy your time out there.
 Enjoy the steps of practicing.
 Enjoy getting to know your crossbow both with firing the weapon as well as inspection and reading of the crossbow.

-I’m hopeful that this will give you a more rounded idea of what’s in the market currently, and what will best suit your preferences.
-It should be noted that the above crossbows met our rigid criteria on budget, quality, and durability.
-You can purchase with confidence.
+I’m hopeful that this will give you a more rounded idea of what’s in the market currently, what will best suit your preferences and ultimately what to look for in the best crossbows for women.
+It should be noted that the above crossbows met our rigid criteria on budget, quality, and durability meaning you can purchase with confidence.